 A lot of men would suggest this is simply proof guys prefer a more "natural" look (I put "natural" in quotation marks because most men actually have no idea what "natural" looks like.
 Case in point: a male colleague once told me he liked that I didn't have "anything done" to my face.
 At the time, I was wearing heavy lash extensions, a pout full of lip filler, Botox, faux tan, at least a dozen different makeup products, and had recently had a nose job.).

 However, I don't believe a preference for a less-is-more aesthetic is at the root of why women attract men's attention when we're alone in workout clothes.

 In fact, I'd argue attractiveness has very little to do with it at all.
 That, the appeal of a dressed-down woman who's on her own is a perception of powerlessness.

 In a study conducted by researchers at the University of British Columbia, men were shown images of submissive, smiling women, as well as pictures of women who looked proud and confident.
 When asked to rank the women based on attractiveness, men overwhelmingly rated the women who appeared meeker and more agreeable as most appealing.

 Though this study was only small (it included just a thousand participants), it reflects something self-assured, powerful women have long known: men want them in theory, but not in practice.

-A far more comprehensive research paper published in the Personality and Social Psychology Bulletin examined six different studies on attraction and found men were only attracted to strong, outgoing women when they were deemed to be physiologically distant (meaning, the women were out of reach, as more of an idea than a reality).
+A far more comprehensive research paper published in the Personality and Social Psychology Bulletin, examined six different studies on attraction and found men were only attracted to strong, outgoing women when they were deemed to be physiologically distant (meaning, the women were out of reach, like more of an idea than a reality).